harryjulian/harryjulian.github.io/_posts/2024-07-07-content-recommender-part-1.md

 ## Serving Recommendations

-Once we've rated the articles and selected those that will be recommended, we need to devise a way of getting them into some sort of table or form that we can pull preference data from at some point.
+Once we've rated the articles and selected those that will be recommended, we need to devise a way of getting them into some sort of table or form that we can pull preference data from when we need to.
 I defined a simple airtable schema which creates a table with the columns `title`, `url` and a `preference` column where I can leave a 👍 or 👎 preference rating.
-Everytime the system runs, we then create a new airtable labelled as `f"recommendations {date}"`, push the data to the table, and then grab the `base` and `table` ids needed to generate a link to the table of which we'll embed in the email.
+Everytime the system runs, we then create a new airtable labelled as `Recommendations {{ date }}`, push the data to the table, and then grab the `base` and `table` ids needed to generate a link to the table, of which we'll embed in the email.

 ```python
 import pandas as pd